 WhoWhen

-Children (3 months–12 years)Seek help if the child has a fever lasting more than 2–3 days, if the temperature exceeds 39°C (102.2°F), or if they seem unusually drowsy, irritable, dehydrated, or develop a rash or trouble breathing.
+Children (3 months–12 years)Seek help if the child has a temperature lasting more than 2–3 days, if the temperature exceeds 39°C (102.2°F), or if they seem unusually drowsy, irritable, dehydrated, or develop a rash or trouble breathing.

 Immunocompromised individualsPeople undergoing chemotherapy, living with HIV, or on immunosuppressive medications should treat any fever as a potential emergency and see a doctor immediately.

-Who to Consult When You Have a Fever
+Who to Consult

 Start with your primary care physician or family doctor, especially if it’s a recurring or persistent fever.
 They can evaluate whether further tests or specialist care are needed.
 If your symptoms are more severe, such as difficulty breathing, confusion, or intense pain, head straight to urgent care or the emergency department.
 For infants and children, a pediatrician is the right first point of contact.
 And if you have underlying conditions (like cancer or autoimmune diseases), always check in with the specialist managing your care.